 Assess the Situation

 Immediately upon discovering your dog as unresponsive, assess his or her condition.
-If a friend or family member is nearby ask him or her to call an emergency veterinarian so that you can prepare the clinic for your arrival, as well as have them guide you through the process of reviving the animal, if necessary.
+If a friend or family member nearby asks him or her to call an emergency veterinarian so that you can prepare the clinic for your arrival, as well as have them guide you through the process of reviving the animal, if necessary.

 Is the dog breathing?

 First, check to see whether the dog is breathing by observing whether the chest is rising up and down.
 Also feel whether air is being passed through the nasal or oral cavities.
 Ensure that the dog’s airways are free of debris, such as food, phlegm, vomit, or mucus.

 With the dog lying on its side, check for a pulse by moving the dog’s leg away from its body and placing your fingers in the area where the dog’s leg meets the chest.
 If no heartbeat is detected, check for a pulse in the dog’s wrist.
 This can be found right above the uppermost pad on your dog’s paw.

 If the dog is not breathing but has a heartbeat, begin breathing for the dog immediately.

 Position the dog so that its head is in line with its body and that airways are not restricted due to positioning.

 Place your mouth over the dog’s nose

 For a large dog, hold the dog’s snout closed while placing your mouth over its nostrils.
 Breathe into the dog’s nose and watch for the chest to rise.
 For a small dog, place your mouth over the entire nose and mouth.